FNLookup/data/README.md

-# blog
+# data
-FNLookup's Blog Database backend.
+FNLookup's Data backend.

 This is not yet worked on